How to Save for a House in Canada

 A TFSA allows you to save money without paying taxes on earned interest, so your money grows more quickly.
 And, unlike other registered plans, you can withdraw your money whenever you want without being taxed.

-Take advantage of the first-time home buyers plan
+Take advantage of the first-time Home Buyers' Plan

 Another option for first-time homebuyers is the Home Buyer’s Plan, which allows you to take from your Registered Retirement Savings Plan (RRSP) to help cover the cost of your new home.
-You can withdraw up to $35,000 tax-free, under the condition that you repay that money within 15 years, starting in the second year after you buy your home.
+You can withdraw up to $60,000 tax-free, under the condition that you repay that money within 15 years, starting in the fifth year after you buy your home.
 If you don’t repay the money, it is treated as income and you will have to pay tax on the money you withdrew as though it were income.
 Check with your financial planner or advisor to see if this option is right for you.

 Looking for a TFSA?